 Coordination Item Reference Page #

 1 When was the Restoration Plan last updated: (Date)

 Reason for this update:

 2 □ Annual Review (Complete all questions)

-$\ \square$ Planned BES modification (Complete items 1-3 and 5-6 $\ \square$ only)
+□ Planned BES modification (Complete items 1-3 and 5-6 o nly)

-Restoration Plan must be updated prior to equipment being energized if it impacts the implementation of the restoration plan
+Restoration Plan must be updated prior to equipment being implementation of the restoration plan g energized if it impacts the

-□ Unplanned permanent BES modification (Complete items s 1-3 and 5-6 only)
+□ Unplanned permanent BES modification (Complete items 1-3 and 5-6 only)

 Date of unplanned permanent BES modification

-(Restoration Plan must be updated within 90 days of this date)
+(Restoration Plan must be updated within 90 days of this da ate)

 □ Other

 Comments:

-3 Relationships and Responsibilities: Were there any significant changes to the plan's identified responsibilities and relationships, since the last update?
+3 Relationships and Responsibilities: Were there any signi identified responsibilities and relationships, since the last up

 □ No

 □ Yes

 Comments:

-4 Restoration Plan Components: Verify that the Restoration Plan includes the following components (per R1 of EOP-005-3) and list the page number where it can be found or an explanation as to why the component was not included.
-This item is only required for the Annual Review.
+4 Restoration Plan Components: Verify that the Restoration components (per R1 of EOP-005-3) and list the page numb explanation as to why the component was not included.
+Thi Annual Review. er where it can be found or an

 R1.1 Strategies for system restoration that are coordinated with the Reliability Coordinator's high level strategy for restoring the Interconnection Reference Page #

 Coordination Item Reference Page #

 □ Included

 □ Not Included

 Reason for not including:

 R1.2 A description of how all Agreements or mutually agreed upon procedures or protocols for off-site power requirements of nuclear power plants, including priority of restoration, will be fulfilled during System restoration.
 Reference Page #

 □ Included

 □ Not Included

 Reason for not including:

 R1.3 Procedures for restoring interconnections with other Transmission (Owners)/Operators under the direction of the Reliability Coordinator.
 Reference Page #

 Documented in M-36, Section 3.1.6 and 7.2 (Optional for TO plan)

 □ Included

 □ Not Included

 Reason for not including:

 R1.4 Identification of each Blackstart Resource and its characteristics including but not limited to the following: the name of the Blackstart Resource, location, megawatt and mvar capacity and type of unit.
 Reference Page #

 □ Included

 □ Not Included

 Reason for not including:

 R1.5 Identification of Cranking Paths and initial switching requirements between each Blackstart Resource and the unit(s) to be started.
 Reference Page #

 □ Included

-□ Not Included

 Coordination Item Reference Page #

 Reason for not including:

 R1.6 Identification of acceptable operating voltage and frequency limits during restoration.
 Reference Page #

 □ Included

 □ Not Included

 Reason for not including:

 R1.7 Operating Processes to reestablish connections within the Transmission (Owner) Operator's System for areas that have been restored and are prepared for reconnection.
 Reference Page #

 Documented in M-36, Section 7.2 (Optional for TO plans)

-□ Included ,
+□ Included

 □ Not Included

 Reason for not including:

 R1.8 Operating Processes to restore Loads required to restore the System, such as station service for substations, units to be restarted or stabilized, the Load needed to stabilize generation and frequency, and provide voltage control.
+Reference Page #

-Documented in M-36, Section 3.1.5 and 7.1 (Optional for Reference Page #
+Documented in M-36, Section 3.1.5 and 7.1 (Optional for TO plans)

-TO plans)

-□ Included I
+□ Included

 □ Not Included

 Reason for not including:

 R1.9 Operating Processes for transferring authority back to the Balancing Authority in accordance with the Reliability Coordinator's criteria.
 Reference Page #

-Documented in M-36, Section 3.1.7 (Optional for TO plans)
+Documented in M-36, Section 3.1.7 (Optional for TO

-1
+plans)

 Coordination Item Reference Page #

 □ Not Included

 Reason for not including:

 5 R2 - Restoration Plan coordination: Have all entities identified in the restoration plan been provided with a description of any changes to their roles and specific tasks prior to the implementation date of the plan?
 Reference Page #

 □ Yes

+□ No

 Comments:

 6 R5 - Restoration Plan availability: Are copies of this plan and backup control rooms prior to the effective date of this

 □ Yes

 □ No

 Comments: